 Let’s understand the science behind it.
-Websites cannot read or write cookies in Incognito Mode.
+First, websites cannot read or write cookies in Incognito Mode.
 Therefore, the publisher can not determine if the user has purchased the subscription or utilized the free quota.
 Hence, a user can get access to an unlimited number of articles.

 However, Google changed the implementations of the FileSystem API in Chrome 76.
-The new implementations make it impossible for websites to detect any access in Incognito mode.
+The new deployments make it impossible for websites to detect any access in Incognito mode.

 Chrome to remove Flash plug-in soon

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.

 We recommend installing Restoro, a tool that will scan your machine and identify what the fault is.